cormullion/juliamono/website/index.md

 ~~~<span style="text-align: center;font-family: JuliaMono-Regular;font-size:4rem;"> (  ) </span>~~~

-This project is unofficial, and isn’t endorsed by anyone in the Julia community!
+To download and install JuliaMono, see the instructions [here](/faq/).

 ### Screenshots